 Because latent positions are specifically formulated to encompass unobserved properties of vertices, the resulting networks lend themselves to models of graphs with vertex covariates.
 Spectral methods for networks with vertex covariates are considered in \cite{Rohe_bink_vogel}; ongoing research suggests that the methodology specified in \cite{arroyo2019inference}, which is a joint embedding for multiple networks with common underlying spectral structure, may prove even more effective for identifying signal in vertex covariates.

-As mentioned above, though, there are settings in which the inferential quantities of interest are instead properties of the (random) {\em edges} themselves, or where important graph covariates are more naturally related to the edges than to the vertices.
-Since our approach is to construct a graph in which the notion of latent positions for network edges is well-defined, we can exploit the literature for vertex attributes to address meaningful challenges in edge-related inference.
-We note that this is not the only option for addressing edge-associated signal: one could consider a tensor incorporating adjacency and edge covariate information into different layers, and study the decompositions of such an object as in \cite{zhang2018tensor}.
-This merits further study, but we prefer the currently proposed methods for their ready interpretation and implementation.
+There are settings in which the inferential quantities of interest are instead properties of the (random) {\em edges} themselves, or where important graph covariates are more naturally related to the edges than to the vertices; see, for example, \cite{lelarge2013reconstruction}.
+Since our approach is to construct a graph in which the notion of latent positions for network edges is well-defined, we can exploit methodology for vertex attributes to address meaningful challenges in edge-related inference.
+This is not the only option for addressing edge-associated signal: one could consider a tensor incorporating adjacency and edge covariate information into different layers, and study the decompositions of such an object as in \cite{zhang2018tensor}.
+This merits further study, and in our simulations, we compare the proposed methods to this tensor-based approach.

 The central component of our edge-related inference is that of the \emph{line graph} \cite{gross2005graph}, which is constructed from the original graph by creating a vertex for each edge in the original graph, and connecting each pair of edges which were incident to the same vertex in the original graph.
-We stress that because the vertices in the line graph correspond to the edges in the original graph, a line graph necessarily has a random vertex set.
-Thus, the line graph represents an inversion of the traditional perspective---its adjacency matrix describes which vertices are incident to an edge, instead of which edges connect vertices.
+Because the vertices in the line graph correspond to the edges in the original graph, the line graph necessarily has a random vertex set, and represents an inversion of the traditional perspective---its adjacency matrix describes which vertices are incident to an edge, instead of which edges connect vertices.
 Since the data for any fixed edge in the original graph is encoded by the associated row of the adjacency matrix of the line graph, this naturally leads us to consider edges as vectors in a high-dimensional Euclidean space.
 Defining a latent position for each edge then amounts to finding a low-dimensional representation which preserves important characteristics of the edges, and more precisely, finding projections onto special subspaces which retain this information.

 Line graphs are an interesting object of study in their own right.
 Deterministic line graphs, and some of their important spectral properties, are considered in \cite{KSSC99, evans2009line,skiena_discrete}.
 Random line graphs are examined in \cite{liu2013random,manka2010clustering}, though these have no theoretical results for the spectra of such graphs.
 To the best of our knowledge, the present work is the first theoretical exploration of the spectra of random line graphs.